-COVID-19 Protocol for Study Away
+COVID-19 & Other Health Emergencies Protocol for Study Away

-Below are the responsibilities of student participants, PLU, and affiliated program providers for reducing the risk of COVID-19.
-PLU requires student participants to be aware of these expectations and adhere to them before, during, and after their programs.
+The Wang Center strives to protect the health and safety of its students, faculty, and host communities, and evaluates risks on a program-by-program basis.
+PLU requires student participants to be aware of the following expectations and adhere to them before, during, and after their programs.

 Requirements of PLU Study Away Students